akka/akka/akka-docs/rst/scala/actors.rst

 have to either declare an implicit :class:`ActorSystem`, or you can give the factory explicitly (see further below).

-Life-cycle hooks are also exposed as DSL elements, where later invocations of the methods shown below will replace the contents of the respective hooks:
+Life-cycle hooks are also exposed as DSL elements (see `Start Hook`_ and `Stop Hook`_ below), where later invocations of the methods shown below will replace the contents of the respective hooks:

 .. includecode:: ../../../akka-actor-tests/src/test/scala/akka/actor/ActorDSLSpec.scala#simple-start-stop

 The above is enough if the logical life-cycle of the actor matches the restart cycles (i.e. ``whenStopping`` is executed before a restart and ``whenStarting`` afterwards).
-If that is not desired, use the following two hooks:
+If that is not desired, use the following two hooks (see `Restart Hooks`_ below):

 .. includecode:: ../../../akka-actor-tests/src/test/scala/akka/actor/ActorDSLSpec.scala#failing-actor